 The Great Court in the centre of the museum is definitely worth visiting.
 This square is covered by a glass roof and houses the Reading Room, which used to be the main reading room of the British Library.

 It is possible to find from Chinese porcelain to prehistoric and medieval antiques and coins and medallions of several periods in the museum’s different halls.
-The most remarkable halls of the British Museum include the Ancient Egypt (the best collection after the Egyptian Museum in Cairo) and Greek and Roman sections.
+The most remarkable halls of the British Museum include the Ancient Egypt (the best collection of Egyptian artefacts after the Egyptian Museum in Cairo) and Greek and Roman sections.

 The British Museum is the most entertaining museum in London, especially for those who are not art fans and prefer to discover world history in an alternative way.
 The admission is free, and on Thursday and Friday the museum closes later than most others, making it the perfect way to spend a cold evening in London.

 If you want to visit the British Museum in depth, check out our guided tour in English.
 Discover the most impressive of the museum on a 2-hour guided tour with an expert guide.

 Open daily: 10 am – 5:30 pm.
 Friday open till 8:30 pm (only certain galleries)